Introduction to Networks

 plt.axis('off')

-plt.title('Same Density Random -- Circular Layout', size = 16);
+plt.title('Same Density Random -- Circular Layout', size = 16)

 There is some non-random structure here, but it’s not clear exactly what it is.
+To better investigate this network we will use a more informative layout.

-The standard networkx routine uses what is called a ‘spring’ layout.
+The standard networkx routine uses what is called a spring layout.

-Here is how ‘spring’ layout works: * Each edge has a weight parameter (could be 1 for all edges).
+• Each edge has a weight parameter (could be 1 for all edges).

 This is a kind of minimal distortion in a least-squares sense.